edap/udk-2020-cosmodrome/README.md

 P.S.
 The course is focused on algorithms, not on a programming language.
 You can participate with the creative coding framework you are more familiar with: Processing, openFrameworks, three.js, paper.js, p5.js, nannou, arduino IDE, you name it.

+## Introduction
+The course is divided in three parts, space subdivision, space exploration and space creation.
+In each lesson we are going to see one algorithm inherent to the the main topic.

+### Space Subdivision

+- Random subdivion in squares

+- Phyllotaxis

+- Poisson disc

+- Convex hull

+- Quadtree

+- Binary search tree

+- Voronoi

+### Space Exploration

+- Random Walker

+- Diffuse limited aggregation

+- Travelling salesman problem

+- 2D Ray casting

+- Pathfinding algorithm

+### Space Creation

+- A simple starfield

+- Maze generator

+- Sandpiles

+- Game of Life